MiguelMSandin/oligoN-design/README.md

 `findPrimer.py -t target.fasta -r reference.fasta -o guinardia_PR2_m80_s001 -l '18+22' -m 0.8 -s 0.001 -v`

 With this command we are looking for regions of 18, 19, 20, 21 and 22 base pairs (bp: `-l '18+22'`) that are present in at least 80% (`-m 0.8`) of the sequences in the target file (`-t target.fasta`) and at most 0.001% (`-s 0.001`) in the reference file (`-r reference.fasta`).
 In order to carry out different searches, we have included in the output file name key parameters of the search (`-o guinardia_PR2_m8_s001`).

-In this step we will obtain two files: a fasta file containing all the primers that passed the search thresholds and a log file with parameters of the primer and the search in a [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) file with the following columns:
+It will output two files: a fasta file containing all the primers that passed the search thresholds and a log file with parameters of the primer and the search in a [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) file with the following columns:
 - a sequence identifier,
 - the length of the sequence,
 - the sequence,